twitchyliquid64/bob-the-builder/README.md

 * Install Go
 * Get a copy of this repository
 * 'go build'
+* Make sure the 'definitions' and 'bases' folder exist in your working directory.
 * './bobthebuilder' or 'bobthebuilder.exe' (make sure config.json is in your working directory)
 * Follow the steps below to setup your first build definition